 - Have you had to make any specific payments as a result of your accident or injury?

-We help people who have been in all types of accidents, but we mainly assist people in high-value and complex trial litigation involving severe brain, head and spinal cord injuries and fatal accident claims.
+We help people who have been in all types of accidents including accidents at work, road traffic accidents, sports injuries and holiday accidents.
+We mainly assist people in high-value and complex trial litigation involving severe brain, head and spinal cord injuries and fatal accident claims.

 Personal Injury Accreditations